BrianASC07/Patroll-Web-Scraper/README.md

 **Autopat_scraper_and_evaluator.py**
 * End-to-end script that combines contest scraping and evaluation.
 Outputs contest title, troll patent ID, prior art IDs, and URL, then evaluates performance metrics.
-Each contest is stored on a <li> tag on the main page.
+Each contest is stored on a &lt;li&gt; tag on the main page.
 The hierarchy is structured like this, storing the link.

 ![image](https://github.com/user-attachments/assets/6e9b7792-2500-49bf-9130-66f5aed6792d)